microsoft/monaco-editor/docs/integrate-esm.md

 Here is the most basic script that imports the editor using ESM with webpack.

-More self-contained samples are available at [monaco-editor-samples](https://github.com/Microsoft/monaco-editor-samples).
+More self-contained samples are available in the [samples folder](../samples/).

 ---

 ### Option 1: Using the Monaco Editor WebPack Plugin

 This is the easiest method, and it allows for options to be passed into the plugin in order to select only a subset of editor features or editor languages.
-Read more about the [Monaco Editor WebPack Plugin](https://github.com/Microsoft/monaco-editor-webpack-plugin), which is a community authored plugin.
+Read more about the [Monaco Editor WebPack Plugin](../webpack-plugin/), which is a community authored plugin.

 - `index.js`